Inventoryframework/inventoryframework.github.io/index.md

 #### Latest version: Still under development

 !!!danger
-This plugin has not released yet, everything is still under review and can be spontaneously removed or changed.
+This plugin has not been released yet, everything is still under review and can be spontaneously removed or changed.
 !!!

 ## What is the Inventory Framework Plugin?